geut/dat-workshop/problems/en/04/README.md

 ![replicant scene from blade runner](https://media.giphy.com/media/xtpNfxNz7rTSo/giphy.gif)

-We want to _replicate_ remote feeds data into our local feed.
+We want to _replicate_ remote feed data into our local feed.

 In order to do this, we are going to use streams.
-Hypercore API has a `feed.replicate()` method which returns a _replication stream_ that reads the remote feed, sync it with the local feed and finally pass the result to the next stream.
+Hypercore API has a `feed.replicate()` method which returns a _replication stream_ that reads the remote feed, syncs it with the local feed and finally passes the result to the next stream.
 In other words, it behaves like a `DuplexStream`.

 ![replicate](images/replicate.png)

 ### Sync

-With `replicate()` we can combine the _remote feed_ with our _local feed_ but we need to be aware of out of date data in our _remote feed_.
+With `replicate()` we can combine the _remote feed_ with our _local feed_ but we need to be aware of our of data in our _remote feed_.

 !> Eventually, all the peers should have the same (up to date) data.